Also under Wills & Probate:

 When your life changes significantly, so should your Will.

 Your Will should be made in light of your present circumstances.
-Your Will must be reviewed whenever there is a significant change in your life and the lives of your loved ones such as births, deaths, marriages, domestic relationships, separation and divorce.
+Your Will must be reviewed whenever there are a significant changes in your life and the lives of your loved ones such as births, deaths, marriages, domestic relationships, separation and divorce.

 If you have young children, the arrangements you put in place in your Will now should be updated once your children have grown up and become independent.